netdisco/cumulus-netdisco-demo/README.md

 # Deploy Netdisco from Docker

-Finally you can reboot the oob-mgmt-server node to run Netdisco backend connected to a database server on your worktation.
-See the sample Vagrantfile included, which can be copied to `~/.vagrant.d/` before destorying and restarting the oob-mgmt-server.
+Finally you can amend the oob-mgmt-server node to run a Netdisco backend docker container connected to a database server on your worktation.

+See the sample Vagrantfile
+included, which can be copied to `~/.vagrant.d/` before destorying and restarting the oob-mgmt-server.